FHV-MatchPoint/PartnerService/README.md

 so it doesn't get processed again.

 ## Interprocess Communication
-Asynchronous Message Consumers are implemented in the following package:
+Asynchronous Message Consumers are implemented in the following package:\
 _at.fhv.matchpoint.partnerservice.infrastructure.consumer.*_

 All of these consumers subscribe to a Redis Stream to read events and process them accordingly.

+## Caching
+Caching is implemented in the following class:\
+_at.fhv.matchpoint.partnerservice.application.impl.PartnerRequestServiceImpl_\
+Lines:
+- 45
+- 63
+- 89
+- 115
+- 154

+The @CacheResult annotation allows the return value of the method to be cached.
+When the same method now gets called again, the cached return value will be used.
+When one of the methods with the annotation @CacheInvalidate gets called, as the name suggests the cache gets invalidated, which means that the cached responses can no longer be used, and the method has to be executed normally first again.

 ## Sagas
 ### Choreography-based
 ![proPartnerServiceSagas](./images/proPartnerService_Sagas.png)
 ### Semantic Locking
-Semantic Locking is implemented in the following classes:
+Semantic Locking is implemented in the following classes:\
-_at.fhv.matchpoint.partnerservice.events.request.RequestInitiatedEvent_
-_at.fhv.matchpoint.partnerservice.events.request.AcceptPendingEvent_
+_at.fhv.matchpoint.partnerservice.events.request.RequestInitiatedEvent_\
+_at.fhv.matchpoint.partnerservice.events.request.AcceptPendingEvent_\

 _at.fhv.matchpoint.partnerservice.domain.model.PartnerRequest_\
 Lines: